garyjsweet/arcade_ctrl/README.md

 This is the firmware and PCB design for a low-latency USB controller for arcade controls - buttons, joysticks (digital and analog), and mouse-like things (spinners & trackballs).

 It's based around the Raspberry Pi Pico board which provides all of the GPIO and USB functionality.
+The buttons are debounced without affecting the press input lag.

 [TinyUSB](https://github.com/hathach/tinyusb) is used from the [pico SDK](https://github.com/raspberrypi/pico-sdk) to handle the USB communication.

 [Rotary Encoder PIO code](https://github.com/GitJer/Some_RPI-Pico_stuff/tree/main/Rotary_encoder) came via GitJer's excellent repo.

+The input latency has been measured with a MiSTer FPGA board, using a similar protocol to the one described [here](https://docs.google.com/spreadsheets/d/1KlRObr3Be4zLch7Zyqg6qCJzGuhyGmXaOIUrpfncXIM/edit#gid=369482991), but using a Pi PICO board rather than an Arduino.
+Average input lag is 786 microseconds, which is better than I'd hoped for.

 To build: